jackrugile/lost-without-you-ld41/NOTES.md

 - respawning fireflies
 - maybe both people have to die, if the first person dies, they become immobile and have no controls
 - millisecond precision of high scores for hardcore speedrunners
+- fade in intro screen
+- pause on blur, resume on focus